What’s the average class size at Florida Poly?

-Visitor parking is located in Lot 1, 2, Lot 3 and Lot 8.
+Visitor parking is located in Lots 1, 2, Lot 3 and Lot 8.
 There are park-and-pay kiosks located in each lot.
 Visitor parking spaces are designated with signs that indicate “Visitors Park and Pay.”
 Two-hour parking is $2, and all day parking is $5.
 Kiosks accept debit or credit cards only.
 Visitors can also pay through the Whoosh app.
 Passes can be purchased at the parking office with check, debit or credit card.
 No cash is accepted.

 I have visitors coming to campus.
 Can I purchase a visitor’s pass for multiple days?

 Yes, multiple day passes can be obtained at the parking office.